Skip to Content

 hours after the procedure may help the headache.

-About 1 in 1,000 people who have a lumbar
+About 1 out of 1,000 people who have a lumbar

 puncture have a minor nerve injury.
 This heals on its own with time.
+Serious nerve injury is very rare.
 There is

 also a small chance of infection of the CSF (meningitis), bleeding inside the